 R Some patients get worse (2005).
 Reminder that after psychosocial therapy up to 15% of clients end up worse than before; some of the reasons are to do with poor therapy including a weak relationship, failing to assess how clients are doing, being confrontational or critical, low or inappropriate expectations, and lack of challenge.

 R Rewards and sanctions for not using drugs (2013).
 Findings hot topic asks whether we can dispense with counselling and therapy and just punish people or deprive them of rewards when they use substances in ways they and/or we would rather they didn’t, and reward them when they behave as we and/or they would wish?
 Formalised in to set schedules, these approaches are known as ‘contingency management’.

-G NICE-recommended psychosocial interventions ([UK] National Institute for Health and Clinical Excellence [NICE], 2007).
+G NICE-recommended psychosocial interventions ([UK] National Institute for Health and Care Excellence [NICE], 2007).
 UK’s official health advisory body recommends contingency management and behavioural couples therapy.